nisdas/specs/pubsub/gossipsub/gossipsub-v2.0.md

 [seen-cache]: ../gossipsub/gossipsub-v1.0.md#message-cache

-### Flood Publishing
+### Message Publishing

-In the event `D_announce` is equivalent to `D` we disable flood publishing as the message originator is trivially identifiable if message propagation is completely announcement based.
+For message publishing, as long as `D_announce` is less than `D`, full messages are published to our mesh peers.
+There is no advantage to lazy mesh propagation as it only increases the latency of the message.
+In the event `D_announce` is equivalent to `D` we disable publishing the full message as the message originator is trivially identifiable if message propagation is completely announcement based.

 ### Protobuf